mruck03/carla-startup/README.md

-Self Parking Package for Carla
+# Self Parking Package for Carla

 This package was made with Ubuntu 20.04 in ROS Noetic.

-Requirments:
+## Requirments
  - Carla 0.9.13
  - Carla Ros Bridge: https://github.com/carla-simulator/ros-bridge
  - SLAM Toolbox: https://github.com/SteveMacenski/slam_toolbox

-Getting Started:
+## Getting Started

 To start using this package, follow directions for Carla Ros Bridge to create a catkin workspace.
-Then install both this package and the Carla ROS bridge into the src directory of the workspace:
+Then install both this package and the Carla ROS bridge into the src directory of the workspace
 ```
 mkdir -p ~/carla-ros-bridge/catkin_ws/src
 cd ~/carla-ros-bridge